simonwardjones/forget-code/Python/ab-testing/ab_testing.md

  - Overview of how to run a test.

 **Summary**
- - 1 - Outlines freqentist test hypothesis and p values
+ - 1 - Outlines Frequentist test hypothesis and p values
  - 3.1 - Outlines what a credible interval of a distribution is
  - 4.1 - Defines conditional probability
  - Outlines Bayes' update rule for data